aachaval/Jump2Digital-2022-Data-Science/README.md

 1 corresponds to Moderate air quality
 2 corresponds to Dangerous air quality
 We face a multiclass classification problem.
-The problem is solved on the notebook app.py

 ## Analysis
 We have 8 features, all numerical, corresponding to the parameters measured by the different sensors.
 The training dataset has 2100 records and the test dataset 900.
 The distribution between the 3 labels is balanced: 33% of the records for each label.
 The features are standardized.
-We normalize them too to put them all on the same scale from -1 to 1.
-3 features have almost no correlation with the target: feature7, feature8, feature4.
-The feature importance graph shows us the same thing.
-The decision is made not to remove them because 2 percentage points of f1_score are lost by removing them.

 ## Solution
 I have trained a ramdom forest model.
-To do so, I have reserved 30% of the train dataset to measure the model performance.
+To do so, I have reserved 25% of the train dataset to measure the model performance.

 ## Results
-The result for the final f1_score for the ramdom forest model is 91.54%.
+The result for the final f1_score for the ramdom forest model is 89%.
 The model is used to predict the label for the test dataset.
 The result is in the csv-file predictions.csv and the json-file predictions.json